deltabear/Portfolio3.0/README.md

 # Portfolio3.0

-This is the web portfolio of Emma Delzer, Front-end Developer and UI Designer.
+This is the web portfolio of Maxwell Delzer, Front-end Developer and UI Designer.

 * Made with `HTML5`, `CSS3`, `Bootstrap 4.4.1`, and `Reset CSS`